gputtley/INNFER/README.md

 ## Setup Environment

-At the beginning of every session you will need to run the following command to setup the environment.
+At the beginning of every session you will need to run the following command to start the environment.
 ```
 source env.sh
 ```